Reading Time: 5 minutes

 To make this process easier, it may be helpful to talk in terms of portion sizes.
 Typically, an active male needs 6-8 cupped handfuls of carbohydrates daily.
 An active female needs 4-6 cupped handfuls.
 If they aren’t achieving the muscle growth they want, adding 1-2 additional cupped handfuls per day may be necessary.

-Research further indicates that consuming a carbohydrate supplement “as soon after exercise as possible” is helpful to replenishing glycogen stores.
+Research further indicates that consuming a carbohydrate supplement “as soon after exercise as possible” is helpful in replenishing glycogen stores (2).
 This ensures that the muscle tissue worked has the energy it needs to recover and repair.
 This study further recommends consuming 1.2-1.5 grams of carbohydrates per kilogram of body weight per hour during longer exercise sessions.

 Consuming protein at the same time can improve the storage of glycogen and promote muscle gain.
 This can be accomplished easily by having clients add fruit to their protein shake.
 Eating a slice of whole wheat toast with peanut butter is an alternative for those who don’t like the taste or texture of protein powder.